-What will be the predicate in the sentence, you tell me.

-The will be, I mean that is that is that is a great question, what will be the predicate?
-What your question is is logical subject part of the predicate or not?
+Professor: What will be the predicate in this sentence?
+You tell me.
+The predicate will be, I mean that is a great question.
+What will be a predicate?
+What your question is logical subject part of the predicate or not or if chae is, if we leave logical subject out, is the grammatical subject part of the predicate.
+That is what your question is hinted at and we have seen that subjects are out of predicate.
+So, that is a conceptual question.
+In order to answer this question, we need to look at some other stuff.

-Or if "chai" is if we leave logical subject out, is the grammatical subject part of the predicate.
-That is what your question is hinted at.
-And we have seen that subjects are out of out of predicate, right?
-So that is a conception question, in order to answer this question we need to look at some other some other stuff, okay.
-The reason I am not giving you straight answer to this question that this is the noun which is out of the predicate and other one is inside the predicate, there is a reason for that.
-The reason is, the whole notion of subject is a conception notion, still there is no going back on the point that subjects are outside the predicate, subjects have higher status than components of predicate that at a conception level still holds okay.

-And that is part of principles.
-Also, what is part of principle is there must be a subject in a sentence that is, without a subject we do not have a sentence, okay.
-Therefore, we see sentences like "go home" is there a subject here?
+The reason why I am not giving you a straight answer to this question is that this is the noun which is out of the predicate and the other one is inside the predicate.
+There is a reason for that.
+The reason is the whole notion of subject is a conceptual notion, still there is no going back on the point that subjects are outside the predicate, subjects have higher status than components of predicate that at a conceptual level still holds and that is part of principle.
+Also, what is part of principle is there must be a subject in a sentence.
+That is without a subject, we do not have a sentence.

+Therefore, we see sentences like go home.
 Is there a subject here?
 No. Then how does it follow the principle?
-We have we have, I thought we did, but let me repeat it again.

-Principle of language says that there cannot be a sentence without a subject and you understand the meaning of principle?
-The meaning of principle is, this cannot be violated.
+I thought we did, but let me repeat it again.
+Principle of language says that there cannot be a sentence without a subject and you understand the meaning of principle.
+The meaning of principle is this cannot be violated.
 Every sentence of every language must follow that.
-So I am telling you such a strong rule that cannot be violated that is in every language, every sentence must have a subject.
-And then I am giving you counter example also.
+So, I am telling you it is such a strong rule that cannot be violated.

-We have a sentence in English "go home", if this is a grammatical sentence, is this grammatical sentence?
-And this is the meaning of grammaticality, if it is a grammatical sentence, then it must be following principles of language.
-In other words, it must have subject.

-So what is the subject of this sentence?
+That is, every language and, in every language, every sentence must have a subject and then I am giving you a counter example also.
+We have a sentence in English, go home.
+If this is a grammatical sentence.
+Is this a grammatical sentence?
+And this is the meaning of grammaticality.
+If it is a grammatical sentence, then it must be following principles of language.
+In other words, it must have a subject.
+So, what is the subject of this sentence?

-You.
+Student: You.